creative-singh/MazeSolver-Python/README.md

 ## How to run MazeSolver In Windows Operating System

-Firstly, in the `python project` directory you can see input.txt file give your maze combination to that file.
+Firstly, in the `python project` directory you can see the input.txt file give your maze combination to that file.

 `Things to keep in mind while making a maze.`

 The input should be space-separated like, `1 0 0 1 0 1 0` likewise.
 >Don’t forget to give space between each numeral

 Now, that you give input correctly.
-In the same directory, you can see W_MazeSolver.bat file just double click on that file and the program will automatically generate output.txt file with the correct path.
+In the same directory, you can see the W_MazeSolver.bat file just double-click on that file and the program will automatically generate an output.txt file with the correct path.

-And in the case, you don't want to name output file as output.txt then in that case,
+And in the case, you don't want to name the output file as output.txt then in that case,

 First, make .txt file type in the command